svranckx/ets-common/README.md

       <parent>
         <groupId>org.opengis.cite</groupId>
         <artifactId>ets-common</artifactId>
-        <version>2</version>
+        <version>3</version>
       </parent>
       <!-- remaining POM elements -->
     </project>

-Any ETS project generated with the `ets-archetype-testng` archetype will have such a reference.
+Any ETS project generated from the `ets-archetype-testng` archetype will include such a reference.
 Inherited elements may be overridden if desired.